abrshtg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo "Holberton School" > \\\*\\\\\'\"Holberton\ School\"\\\'\\\\\*\$\\\?\\\*\\\*\\\*\\\*\\\*:\)|creates a file named exactly \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) containing the text Holberton School ending by a new line|
 ls -la > ls_cwd_content|script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.|
 tail iacta --lines=1 >> iacta|script that duplicates the last line of the file iacta|
+find . -name "*.js" -type f -delete|deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders|